-3.10.
-File transfer
+3.11.
+File transfer for accepted papers

-For electronic submissions, files should be uploaded via the web at an address provided by the Co-editor.
+Only after acceptance of the paper by the responsible editor should the final electronic version of the paper be sent to the Editorial Office in Chester.
+Files should be uploaded via the web at an address provided by the Co-editor.
 Full details of this procedure are given at http://journals.iucr.org/j/services/submitbdy.html.